 When Van Pelt enters the gun store, the music playing on the radio has been modified for the Mexican release due to the fact that, at least in the U.S. release, it originally featured Mexico's national anthem.
 It is an infringement of Mexican law to play the anthem for commercial or mockery situations, deliberately or not, although in the U.S. Territories it is in the public domain.

-The music heard on the radio while Van Pelt is in the gun shop (the Mexican national anthem in the US release) is from a Berliner Gramophone disc record performed by Sousa's Band, recorded 7 April 1898.
+The music heard on the radio while Van Pelt is in the gun shop (the Mexican national anthem in the U.S. release) is from a Berliner Gramophone disc record performed by Sousa's Band, recorded April 7, 1898.

 The Sir-Save-A-Lot sequence was shot at 56th Street & 12th Avenue, Tsawwassen, BC, in what had been the Tsawwassen Shoppers Mall.
 The store had been a Super Valu grocery store before it closed.
 At the time of filming, the store was vacant, and although the exterior was repaired after the movie was shot, the store never re-opened.
 The mall has since been redeveloped, with Safeway being the anchor tenant.
 The Sir-Save-A-Lot/Super Valu in the old mall was along the west perimeter of the current mall, what is now a parking lot/entranceway.

 The trivia items below may give away important plot points.

 Though the movie's plot differs greatly from that of the book on which it is based, the ending of the film is very similar, in which the game is found by two other young children.
 In the book, the two children who find the game at the end are named Walter and Danny, the main characters from Zathura: A Space Adventure (2005).